Craft Buds

 0

-I made a reversible sewing machine cover in some of my favorite fabrics, including Japanese Echino (the bicycles print) and Momo’s Wonderland (the scissors print), plus some Kona solids.
-The front incorporates improvisation piecing, and the back is a bold plus-sign design.
-This is an intermediate to advanced sewing project which incorporates techniques such as machine quilting and working with fusible fleece and bias tape.
+I made a reversible sewing machine cover in some of my favorite fabrics, including Japanese Echino (the bicycles print), Momo’s Wonderland (the scissors print), and some Kona solids.
+This is an intermediate to advanced sewing project that incorporates machine quilting and working with fusible Fleece and bias tape.
+The front includes improvisation piecing, and the back is a bold plus-sign design.

 Want to make a little jacket for your sewing machine?